-Dr. Daniel Headrick and the team here at Tres Vistas Recovery have done our part to pick up the pieces of opioid misuse, helping patients restore their lives after developing substance use disorders.
+The team here at Tres Vistas Recovery has done our part to pick up the pieces of opioid misuse, helping patients restore their lives after developing substance use disorders.

 While we understand that opioids can play a valuable role in helping to manage pain, it’s important to also understand the clear and present danger that comes with taking opioids.
 In the following, we review a few steps you can take to both manage your pain and avoid addiction and dependency.